Frequently Asked Question Topics

-> Liquid/whipped honey products and honeycomb products are not processed on the same equipment.
-All finished products are stored in sealed containers to prevent the occurrence of cross-contamination, and there is an allergen management program in place to further prevent possible cross contamination.
+Liquid/whipped honey products and honeycomb products are not processed on the same equipment.
+All finished products are stored in sealed containers to prevent the occurrence of cross-contamination, and there is an Allergen Management Plan in place to further prevent possible cross-contamination.

-> STATEMENT IS VALID UNTIL 1/19/2024
+STATEMENT IS VALID UNTIL 1/19/2024

 5. Frequently Asked Questions About FRAUD ORDERS?